tntrung/jekyll-now/_posts/2017-08-04-Learning-Keras-by-Examples.md

 ### Keras

-In this session, we replace some segments from TF to Keras, which try to minimize the change to see the efficiency of Keras:
+In this session, we replace some segments from TF to Keras, which try to keep the smooth transition and minimize the change:

 Model definition from TF: